 Those little legs are already strong enough to kick a ball.

 For so many of us, the moment we hit our second trimester in pregnancy, we start wondering, when can you feel the baby kick? and what does baby kicking feel like?
 It's such a unique (and weird but awesome) part of pregnancy!
-And it's a special moment when you realize for the first time, no, that isn't just your stomach rumbling—the baby really is kicking you!
+And it's a special moment when you realize for the first time, that no, that isn't just your stomach rumbling—the baby really is kicking you!
 Fast forward a few weeks and there will be no space left for doubt.
 In fact, it very well may feel like those baby kicks are strong enough to throw you off balance.

 Diana Spalding, MSN, CNM shares that babies move in the womb starting very early in pregnancy, but it takes a little while before the baby is big enough for you to feel the movement.
 "Some people can start to feel baby kicks at 16 weeks, but often it happens later than that, maybe at 20 weeks or so."
 If you are ever worried about your baby's movement, talk to your provider right away.